28547939/udpsync/README.md

 The utility can be seen as a "network `dd`" with reduced functionality but with the addition of settings concerning retransmission, for example.

+Data is transmitted in 512-byte "blocks", with two copies of each block being transmitted in each packet for redundancy (specifically to detect, but not correct errors).
-Data is transmitted in 1024-byte "blocks", which is assumed to be adequately small for the local/path MTU.
-Reliable transmission is achieved by retransmitting blocks a fixed number of times (since no feedback on delivery is available from the remote endpoint).
+So each packet's buffer is 1024 bytes, which is assumed to be small enough for the local/path MTU.
+Reliable transmission is further achieved by retransmitting blocks a fixed number of times (since no feedback on delivery is available from the remote endpoint).
 Blocks are transmitted as part of "ranges" of blocks, with each range being typically no more than a few hundred or 1-2 thousand blocks.
 Retransmission takes place on the level of ranges; ranges, not individual blocks are retransmitted.

+Previously, the receiving side wrote to disk all retransmitted copies of a block (retransmitted as part of a retransmitted range), which means that the last transmission, even if corrupt, would overwrite all the others.
+This is the rationale behind the updated method, of sending two copies of the same 512-byte block in each 1024-byte buffer and confirming that they match before writing to disk, since otherwise there would be no protection against corrupted blocks within the final retransmission(s) of a range.

 ### Options